escapetiger/linear_advection_2d_sldg/README.md

 ---

-## 2023/2/24
+## update at 2023/2/25

+Universal fast implementation for uniform mesh, 10 times faster than VERSION 2.0.

+BENCHMARK:

 Error order tests for order = 1, 2, 3, 4, 5 are passed.

-Fast implementation for uniform mesh.
-This idea is easy to be extended to 3D case.

 Only periodic boundary conditions are considered.

-## 2023/2/25

-Universal implementation for uniform mesh.
-10 times faster than VERSION 2.0.
+FUTURE WORK:

+Extend this idea to 3D case.